KevinCarnaille/frontskel-sf/README.md

 # Installation requirements:

-php composer.phar install
+- php composer.phar install
-php app/console assets:install web --symlink
+- php app/console assets:install web --symlink

 # Components:

-- The project involves the (very light) CSS Framework KNCASS.
+- The project involves the (very light) CSS Framework KNACSS.
 You can read all the documentation (in french) about it here: http://knacss.com or https://github.com/raphaelgoetter/KNACSS

 - You will find the iconic font and CSS toolkit FONT-AWESOME here: http://fortawesome.github.io/Font-Awesome/